wp-plugins/cd-bp-avatar-bubble/readme.txt

 Tested up to: WordPress 3.2.1 and BuddyPress 1.5.5 Stable tag: 2.3.1

 After moving your mouse pointer on a BuddyPress user avatar (or clicking) you will see a bubble with the defined by admin information about this user.
+Powered by WP-BP.com

 == Description ==